 While torrenting and torrent sites are generally safe, there are some dangers to look out for.
 Viruses, malware, data theft, and other issues can arise if you’re not careful.
 Follow the tips below to secure your computer and keep yourself out of harm’s way.

 - Always use a VPN – VPNs are important for everyday privacy and security, but they’re absolutely essential for downloading torrents.
 Connecting to peers means showing your IP address to the world, which simply isn’t safe in the modern digital age.
-You should never run your torrent client without a VPN.
-Ever.
+You should always use a VPN for P2P file sharing.
+Always.

 - Use anti-virus software – Anti-virus software is a front line defense against harmful files.
 Keep your scanner active whenever you search for, download, or run torrents.

 - Don’t download illegal content – Downloading pirated movies, software, and TV shows will put you in harm’s way.
 If you stick to legitimate content, you’re much less likely to get into trouble.